Non-invasive electromyographic speech neuroprosthesis: a geometric perspective: Data

-The data collection environment was carefully controlled to eliminate AC electrical interference.
-EMG signals underwent minimal preprocessing.
-The signal from the \textsc{reference} channel (electrode 32) was subtracted from all other EMG data channels.
-The resulting signals were then bandpass filtered using a third-order Butterworth filter between 80 and 1000~Hz and segmented according to sentence start and end times based on synchronized timestamps.
-The segmented sentences were subsequently $z$-normalized along the time dimension for each channel.
-The preprocessed EMG signals were then used to construct a fully connected sensor graph, $\mathcal{E}(\tau)$, and its approximately diagonalized form, $\mathcal{\sigma}(\tau)$.\\
+The data collection environment is carefully controlled to minimize AC electrical interference.
+EMG signals undergo minimal preprocessing.
+Specifically, the signal from the \textsc{reference} channel (electrode 32) is subtracted from all other channels.
+The resulting signals are bandpass filtered using a third-order Butterworth filter with cutoff frequencies of 80 and 1000~Hz, and segmented into individual sentences using synchronized start and end timestamps.
+Each segmented sentence is subsequently $z$-normalized along the time dimension on a per-channel basis.
+The preprocessed EMG signals are then used to construct a fully connected sensor graph, $\mathcal{E}(\tau)$, along with its approximately diagonalized representation, $\mathcal{\sigma}(\tau)$.

-The electrodes are positioned over regions that directly overlay muscle groups involved in speech articulation, providing coverage of key articulators such as the tongue, jaw, lips, and larynx.
-Electrode locations 19, 21, 3, and 1 approximately overlie the \textbf{hyoglossus}, \textbf{palatoglossus}, and \textbf{styloglossus} muscles.
-These muscles, located in the lower cheek region, play a vital role in tongue movement and are consistently recruited across a wide range of articulatory gestures.
-Muscles in the upper and posterior cheek regions—such as the \textbf{masseter} and \textbf{temporalis}, which control jaw motion, and the \textbf{zygomaticus}, involved in upper lip elevation—are associated with electrode regions approximately around nodes 22, 18, 17, and 15 in figure~\ref{fig:electrodePlacement}.
-Electrodes located beneath the jaw capture activity from muscles involved in tongue protrusion and jaw–tongue coordination, such as the \textbf{genioglossus} (near electrodes 8, 9, 23, and 25) and the \textbf{digastric}.
-Additionally, electrodes near the laryngeal region (nodes 6, 7, 10, 11, 26, and 27) reflect the activity of muscles that modulate laryngeal and hyoid position—such as the \textbf{sternohyoid}, \textbf{stylohyoid}, and \textbf{digastric}—which are instrumental in pitch control, vowel shaping, and jaw movement.
+The electrodes are positioned over anatomical regions that directly overlie muscle groups involved in speech articulation, providing coverage of key articulators such as the tongue, jaw, lips, and larynx.
+Electrode locations 19, 21, 3, and 1 approximately overlie the \text{\em hyoglossus}, \text{\em palatoglossus}, and \text{\em styloglossus} muscles.
+These muscles, located primarily in the lower cheek and tongue regions, play a central role in tongue shaping and movement and are consistently recruited across a wide range of articulatory gestures.
+Muscles in the upper and posterior cheek regions—such as the \text{\em masseter} and \text{\em temporalis}, which control jaw motion, and the \text{\em zygomaticus}, which contributes to upper lip elevation—correspond approximately to electrode regions around nodes 22, 18, 17, and 15 in figure~\ref{fig:electrodePlacement}.
+Electrodes located beneath the jaw capture activity from muscles involved in tongue protrusion and jaw-tongue coordination, including the \text{\em genioglossus} (near electrodes 8, 9, 23, and 25) and the \text{\em digastric}.
+Finally, electrodes near the laryngeal region (nodes 6, 7, 10, 11, 26, and 27) reflect activity from muscles that modulate laryngeal and hyoid position—such as the \text{\em sternohyoid}, \text{\em stylohyoid}, and \text{\em digastric}—which contribute to pitch modulation, vowel shaping, and coordinated jaw movement.